vishvish2/BERT_FPGA/README.md

 - Open `Rx/BERT_Rx.qpf` to view the design for the receiver

 The FPGA board used was a DE0-Nano Altera board with the EP4CE22F17C6 FPGA chip.

+The folder `PCB` contains the KiCad design files for the comparator circuit used for transmitting a bitstream between the transmitter and receiver FPGAs.